Appearance

 "onWebviewPanel:catCoding"

-and you will need to have another activation event (for example, onCommand) to initially activate your extension and create the webview.
+]will cause the extension to be activated when VS Code needs to restore a webview with the viewType: catCoding.
+The viewType is set in the call to window.createWebviewPanel and you will need to have another activation event (for example, onCommand) to initially activate your extension and create the webview.

 onCustomEditor

-This activation event is emitted and interested extensions will be activated whenever VS Code needs to create a custom editor with the matching viewType
+This activation event is emitted and interested extensions will be activated whenever VS Code needs to create a custom editor with the matching viewType.

-For example, the declaration of onCustomEditor
+For example, the declaration of onCustomEditor below:

 "activationEvents": [